Augustine of Hippo's philosophy of time meets general relativity: Conclusions

 If proved necessary, the just mentioned beginning of the Universe may be followed by a period of inflation, so that it is indeed possible to join the good accomplishments of inflation with the solution of the homogeneity and entropy problems given by the above idea.

 By a stability argument, the spacetime once continued through the null hypersurface must develop closed timelike curves.
-Indeed, a spacetime in which the cones tilt in the opposite sense as in figure 37 of \cite{hawking73} would have a null hypersurface (and hence a failure of distinction) that disappears under a small perturbation of the metric.
+Indeed, a spacetime in which the cones tilt in the opposite sense would have a null hypersurface (and hence a failure of distinction) that disappears under a small perturbation of the metric (see figure \ref{comp} or figure 37 of \cite{hawking73}).

 With the aim of solving the homogeneity and entropy problem one is therefore naturally led to the idea of a chronology violating region from which the whole Universe has developed \cite{gott98}.